 Each Scout in the Raven Scouts program learns basic skills that all Scouts must master for rank advancement, camping, and other outdoor activities.
 Highlights include personal fitness, first aid, ropework, map-and-compass work, and nature hiking.
 While designed primarily for Scouts who are new to the Scouting program and/or attending summer camp for the first time, the Raven Scouts program is open to any interested Scouts that would benefit from its welcoming and advancement-focused experience.

-There are two programs available covering advancement requirements for Scout, Tenderfoot, Second Class, and First Class: Raven Scouts (morning session), which focuses on Scout, Tenderfoot and Second Class, and Senior Raven Scouts (afternoon session), which focuses on First Class.
+There are two programs available at Raven Scouts.
+Raven Scouts (morning session) focuses on the advancement requirements for Scout, Tenderfoot and Second Class.
+Senior Raven Scouts (afternoon session) focuses on First Class.

 Unlike the merit badge program, it is impossible to come to camp and, in a week, complete all of the requirements for any rank advancement.
 However, the Raven Scouts staff will do everything in its power to help each Scout become proficient in as many of the preselected rank requirement skills as possible.
-Each Scout will receive credit for each requirement they complete, and it is typical for some Scouts to complete more requirements than others.
+Each Scout will receive credit for each requirement they complete, and it is possible for some Scouts to complete more requirements than others.

 Who Should Sign Up?